scrapy/scrapy/scrapy/trunk/docs/ref/spiders.rst

-This spider would start crawling example.com's home page, collecting category links, and item links, parsing the latter with the *parse_item* method.
+This spider would start crawling example.com's home page, collecting category links, and item links, parsing the latter with the :meth:`XMLFeedSpider.parse_item` method.
 For each item response, some data will be extracted from the HTML using XPath, and a ScrapedItem will be filled with it.

 XMLFeedSpider
 =============